Lindblad Tomography of a Superconducting Quantum Processor: Introduction

-As we demonstrate, the set of measurements required for LT can also be used to extract the Kraus operators of the channel at discrete times, which can then be used to validate the assumption of Markovianity using the measure proposed in Ref.~\cite{Breuer2009}.
-Performing LT on a superconducting quantum processor, we show that this verification technique enables us to identify sources of non-Markovianity which arise due to always-on crosstalk between neighboring qubits.
+As we demonstrate, the set of measurements required for LT contains all the measurements required to perform process tomography at many time points, and this data can thus be used to independently extract the Kraus operators of the channel at discrete times.
+These operators can then be used to qualitatively validate the assumption of Markovianity using the measure proposed in Ref.~\cite{Breuer2009}.
+Performing LT on a superconducting quantum processor, we show that this verification technique enables us to identify potential sources of non-Markovianity which arise due to always-on crosstalk between neighboring qubits.

-While estimation techniques for Lindblad noise operators have been proposed and demonstrated previously for a single-qubit solid-state~\cite{Howard2006} and trapped-ion system~\cite{Shapira2020}, LT differs from past methods in its careful account of SPAM errors during the estimation, its ability to place bounds on the Markovianity of the channel, and its use of MLE.